jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Some people call Main Street employees, consumers, and taxpayers.
-Those are all different names for non-playing characters because there's no achievement or responsibility in any of them.
-Player gods call themselves workers, owners, citizens because these roles seek out more political power to improve themselves and their society.
+Those are all different names for non-playing characters because there's no achievement or responsibility in them.
+Player gods call themselves workers, owners, and citizens.
+These are roles where people seek out more political power to improve themselves and their society.

 With that in mind, everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
 They sustain themselves on hidden fees, pushy sales commissions, and high mark-ups.
 And the employees inside often think they'll work there forever even though they watch Netflix every night.
+Employeess get to trick themselves, but player gods know the truth.
+Times are always changing.

 This doesn't mean you'll lose your job.
 If you have an actual skillset, you'll be okay.
 You'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.